twistedatrocity/SWGAide-NGE/README.md

 Create a new folder for SWGAide-Unity, anywhere you want.

-Drag and drop the SWGAide-Unity.exe file in to the new folder.
+Place the SWGAide-Unity.exe file in to the new folder.

 Double click the icon for SWGAide-Unity.exe to launch it.